 Evolutionary rescue can be construed as a race between speed of adaptation and of environmental deterioration.
 Hence, the faster the evolution and the slower the perturbation, the more likely the rescue.
 We observe that such expectations are met when fragmentation is random (no aggregation).
 Dispersal evolution delays the extinction of the population when fragmentation rate is low and mutation rate high.
 Fast selection of good dispersers then occurs.
 As these are adapted to occupy isolated patches, such strategies foster spatial rescue in the highly fragmented landscapes.
 Slow evolution would not allow that.
 At the onset of fragmentation, the grid is continuous, and mostly occupied by competitors.
 If fragmentation is too fast, there is no time for dispersers to appear and become selected and to fill isolated patches.
-Interestingly, our study shows that rescue happens as a threshold phenomenon, being only possible when mutation rates are higher (10 times higher in our model) than perturbation rates.
-No evolutionary rescue occurs when fragmentation is aggregated, for two reasons.
-First, aggregation delays extinction by itself even without evolution.
+Interestingly, our study shows that rescue happens as a jump phenomenon, being only possible when mutation rates are higher (10 times higher in our model) than perturbation rates.
+No evolutionary rescue occurs when fragmentation is aggregated.
+Aggregation delays extinction by itself even without evolution.
 Under high fragmentation and aggregation levels, suitable patches make small continuous groups that facilitate the local persistence of competitors.
-Second, in an aggregated context, dispersal evolution is absent or strongly constrained (blue curves on Fig. 2a) so that little evolutionary potential exists.
+In an aggregated context, dispersal evolution is absent or strongly constrained (blue curves on Fig. 2a) so that little evolutionary potential exists.
 In the absence of such an adaptive potential, evolutionary rescue cannot act.
 Our results on the possibility of rescue through evolutionary changes of dispersal agree with former theoretical works where fragmentation either stemmed from climatic changes (Boeye et al., 2012) or from heterogeneities in mortality (Heino and Hanski, 2001).
 While in the actual context of fast environmental changes, it may seem complicated for species to evolve quickly enough (10 times faster than the perturbation), several examples of fast evolution of dispersal in fragmented systems have been reported (reviewed in Cheptou et al., 2017).
 Whether such evolutions are sufficient to affect long term metapopulation persistence is however unknown.
 The fact that evolutionary rescue does not happen here in aggregated landscapes also has important implications.
 The current fragmentation of habitats is a complex non-random process that may be frequently auto-correlated in space, therefore producing aggregated structures.
 For instance, the construction of additional urban areas next to existing urban areas creates aggregated landscapes.
 Studies from the Tabriz Metropolitan Area (Iran) show that the destruction of suitable habitats surrounding the cities result in the creation of aggregated non-suitable patches (Dadashpoor et al., 2019a, 2019b).
 Aggregation of fragmentation can also be linked to the displacement and development of agricultural activities.
 In Beijing City, China, landscape patterns show important and complicated changes in the distribution of urban and agricultural lands.
 Economic development expands cultivated land and construction into forests and grasslands resulting in aggregated and less diverse landscapes (Li et al., 2017).
 We propose that when fragmentation happens in such aggregated ways, evolution will likely play a minor role in the maintenance of the metapopulation.